The Government has announced a range of economic stimulus measures to help individuals who have been hit hardest by the

 As part of this early access scheme, you may be able to withdraw up to $10,000 from your super tax free before 31 December 2020, provided you meet eligibility requirements.

 Up until now, superannuation was not available to be accessed prior to retirement, except in cases of extreme financial hardship.
-The system has not been developed for super to be taken out at a younger age, as the investments made are designed for the long-term to see the best possible growth occur.
+The superannuation system was not developed for super to be taken out at a younger age, as the investments made by super funds are designed for the long-term to see the best possible growth occur.
 It’s important to keep this in mind when considering accessing your super and be aware of the impacts that this may have on your retirement income.
 See what withdrawing your super can mean for you here.

 Social Security Waiting Period and Liquid Assets

 As part of its COVID-19 economic package the Federal Government made changes to the Social Security system to temporarily waive the Liquid Assets Waiting Period (LAWP).
 This is the waiting period before you can receive payments such as JobSeeker, youth allowance, Austudy and sickness allowance.
 The LAWP is a period of between 1 and 13 weeks that you may have to wait depending on your level of liquid assets, such as cash in the bank.

 The Government has waived the LAWP from 25 March until 24 September so people can access benefits quickly.
 If you currently receive benefits, the waiting period will not resume after the 24 September.

 However, unless the Government makes further changes, after 24 September new applicants for the social security payments , including new JobSeeker applicants, are likely to be required to serve a waiting period of between 1 and 13 weeks prior to receiving social security payments.
 Money obtained from the early access to super scheme which is held by you will be included in the calculation of liquid assets which will determine the waiting period.

 Further information on the LAWP can be found here.